dxos/codec-protobuf/README.md

 > Codec for protobuf to use in libraries that follows the valueEncoding API of leveldb, like hypercore.

-## Requirement

-CodecProtobuf only works with [protocol-buffers](https://github.com/mafintosh/protocol-buffers) since it's the only module that allows you to encode/decode type `bytes` to Buffer giving you the benefit of building universal apps working in Node and the Browser.
-(Most of the current bundle tooling for the Browser implements Buffer).

 ## Install

 ```